Do you tend to bump the car door shut with your hip? If so, don’t be surprised if your bursa complains.

 Home treatment with rest, ice and anti-inflammatories can help.
 It’s also important to avoid any activities that cause pain, including excessive standing.

 Most trochanteric bursitis resolves on its own after two weeks.
 If home treatment hasn’t relieved your discomfort after two weeks, it’s time to see a doctor.
-A specialist in orthopaedics, rheumatology, 0r physical medicine and rehabilitation can help.
+A specialist in orthopaedics, rheumatology or physical medicine and rehabilitation can help.

-Sometimes, physical therapy can be prescribed.
-If that doesn’t help, steroids can be injected into the bursa to relieve the inflammation.
+Sometimes, your doctor may recommend physical therapy.
+If that doesn’t help, your provider may inject steroids into the bursa to relieve the inflammation.

 In the rare cases where trochanteric bursitis persists after 12 months of medical therapy, surgery can be considered.